-- Assignments must be individually completed and individually submitted. - There is no group work allowed for this class. - Students should not see the computer program code of other students. - Both types of assignments will be marked by the tutorial instructor. - You can contact him/her for the grade and/or the completed marking sheet.
+- Assignments must be individually completed and individually submitted. - There is no group work allowed for this class. - Students should not see the computer program code of other students. - Both types of assignments will be marked by the tutorial instructor. - Grades will be posted in D2L - You can contact him/her for the grade and/or the completed marking sheet. - If you still have questions or issues after contacting your TA then feel free to contact your course instructor.